 But does Cardarine’s claims have actual medical basis?
 We take a look at its history, benefits, side effects, how to use it and what results you can expect.

 THE HISTORY OF CARDARINE

 However, the fitness and sports industry soon saw a new use for Cardarine.
-This unique drug could increase acid metabolism and endurance.
+Gw501516 could increase acid metabolism and endurance.
 Athletes and bodybuilders could recover faster after training and lift heavier weights or take on longer training sessions.
 It could even blast unwanted body fat – a plus for gym enthusiasts who were gunning for those six-pack abs!